Cod Wars - The Fish that Threatened NATO

 The Warsaw Pact - An Unwilling Alliance

-Introduction What appears to be the end, always turns into a beginning.
+What appears to be the end, always turns into a beginning.
 When World War Two ended in 1945, people truly believed the world had learned its lessons.
 The all-consuming war exhausted the material and human resources of the belligerent countries.
 The European continent was left ruined from Moscow to London.
 Hardly anyone would believe at that moment that only 10 years later the continent would slide into yet another partition.
+This time it was Democracy against Communism, West versus East.
+Countries in the West were standing under the umbrella of the NATO pact.
+Opposed to them were countries of the Warsaw Pact.

 How the Tet Offensive (1968) transformed the Vietnam War?